 Successful Solution Selling

 Remember that customers are not buying print.
-If you’ve made a solution sale, they have agreed the print service provider will allow them to achieve their business goals, New Call-to-actionresolve their issues, show a return on investment, and impact their end-customers.
+If you’ve made a solution sale, they have agreed the print service provider will allow them to achieve their business goals, resolve their issues, show a return on investment, and impact their end-customers.
 They are buying results from the printer, not paper and ink.
 Use the tips above to change your approach and win more often.